CharlesDDNoble/PixelMovers/README.md

 ### Output Animation
 ![Example 1](./example_1.gif)
-*original tiger image -> luma sorted pixels -> new lion image*
+*original tiger image -> luma sorted pixels -> new lion image* *Note: the animation's resolution was lowered so it could fit on git*

 ### Overview
 Basically, the program maps one image *src* to another image *dst* by: